pervognsen/bitwise/README.md

 with the kernel programmer.
 In my own progression, I started with game programming at a time where that was low level, and have gradually expanded my understanding up and down the stack.
 It's only in the last few years I've really gotten down to the nuts and bolts at the hardware design level, particularly with FPGAs and digital logic design.
-So that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level.
+So that's what will define the bottom for us in practical terms.

 Bitwise will consist of educational videos, articles, and software/hardware source code.
 The code will be released into the public domain for everyone to study and extend as they see fit.
 Everything produced as part of the project is free of